betaflight/betaflight/README.md

-## CODE NOT TESTED !
+## CODE NOT fully tested !

 A fork of betaflight for helicopter mixer.
+(Tested by a Esky belt-cp)

 Introduction：
-Set the mixer to "Heli 120", then change the "resource" in CLI to make servos run.
+The firmware is only designed for SPRacingF3EVO.
+Just "make" and download.
+For other boards, pins need to be assigned for servos in CLI(using "resource" command).
-Settings can be modified in "Servos" tab of betaflight configurator(expert mode).
+Most settings can be modified in "Servos" tab of betaflight configurator(expert mode).